-Discussion and Possible Approval of New OrganizationsShannon Schmidt, UYHL: Consideration and Possible Approval of 21-22 Tier Committee Tim Odell requested nominations from organizations for the Tier Committee.
+Consideration and Possible Approval of 21-22 Tier Committee: Tim Odell requested nominations from organizations for the Tier Committee.
 All organizations did reply.
 Peaks did notify him that they will not be having a Tier II team this year.
 Tim did still ask them to put up a candidate for discussion: Evan Stoflet, WCR, Erin Drecksel, Grizz, Briggs Depew, Weber, Jesse Buchholz, Peaks, Yvette Connelly, PCIM, Jared Youngman, DCYHA, Derrick asked if the Lady Grizz were invited, Tim said that he wasn’t sure what to do with the Lady Grizz, as they fall under the Women’s VP, not the Tier VP.
 Kathleen said that she would like to see a rep from the Tier II womens program.
 Chuck agreed.
 Steve Picano agreed.
 Cortney Miller, Lady Grizz was added to the nominations.
 Peaks will not be allowed to vote but can attend.
 Steve Picano motioned to approve.
 Chuck Dorval seconded.
-Utah Warriors Ice Hockey Program:

-Has a 501 c 3

-Has organization plan/mission statement

-Don Korth explained that the team trying to build the organization has played in several tournaments this year and had come a long way in the past couple of years.
-They would like to be affiliated with Utah Hockey, as it gives them access to more tournaments, as well as to insurance.
-Utah Warriors is part of the disabled hockey program.
-Steve Picano motioned to approve the application; Doug Anne seconded.
-It passed unanimously.

-Weber County Youth Hockey:

-Government Agency (has Bylaws for program)

-Has organization plan/mission statement

-Mariko Rollins said that what happened this year during COVID is their overall mission – to create a sustainable, local program for the players within Weber county that goes from 6U to 16U.
-Eventually they would like to have Tier II, but that is in the future.
-They do not want to take players from other counties, they want to build a program so that players in Weber county do not have to leave and go elsewhere to get what they need.
-Shelly Strahan motioned to approve the application; Shannon Schmidt seconded, it was approved unanimously.

-Utah Girls Hockey Association:

-501 c 3 is not finalized

-Has organization plan/mission statement

-Discussion on Process for Appointing/Recommending an Associate State Registrar: Reimbursement of Adult Players who coach youth: This person would be an assistant to Cathy and would be trained to take over when Cathy retires.
-The Board can appoint someone to this position.
-Derrick said that it could be advertised, or the board could seek out and appoint someone on its own.
-Steve Picano suggested that the board come up with people and then decide.
-A few names were suggested.
-UAHA to reimburse Coaching CEP fees and USA Hockey Coach Registration Fees for any Coach who completes the required Certification and is accepted as a coach for a youth or girls organization by December 15, 2021.
+Reimbursement of Adult Players who coach youth: UAHA to reimburse Coaching CEP fees and USA Hockey Coach Registration Fees for any Coach who completes the required Certification and is accepted as a coach for a youth or girls organization by December 15, 2021.
 Fees must have been paid between August 31st and December 15th.
 Maximum disbursement is $2500 unless further amended by the UAHA BOD.